fetche-lab/GeneNetwork_24L/Data_processing/C_elegans/Celegans_protocol-updated.md

-## C elegans Data Processing and Entry Manual
+## Caenorhabditis elegans (*C.elegans*) Data Processing and Entry Manual

-### This document contains many of the basic steps and hacks on how to process Celegans datasets, and prepare them in the format that is fit to be uploaded into the GeneNetwork2(GN2) production server.
+### This document contains many of the basic steps and hacks on how to process C.elegans datasets, and prepare them in the format that is fit to be uploaded into GeneNetwork.

 ### In general, the following are file types GeneNetwork expects;